Navotas: Tangos

 Pursuant to Republic Act No. 10934, approved by President Rodrigo Duterte on August 23, 2017, and ratified in a plebiscite on January 5, 2018, Tangos was divided into Barangays Tangos North and Tangos South.

 Tanza

 Barangay Tanza occupied the northernmost portion of the city, including Isla Pulo which is separated from the city proper, and was bounded by Barangay Binuangan and Salambao in Obando, Bulacan to the north, Manila Bay and Barangay San Roque to the west, Barangay Hulong Duhat and Dampalit, Malabon to the east, and Barangay Tangos to the south.

 By virtue of Republic Act No. 10935, approved by President Rodrigo Duterte on August 23, 2017, and ratified in a plebiscite on January 5, 2018, Tanza was divided into Barangays Tanza 1 and Tanza 2.

 Both Tanza 1 and Tanza 2 are accessible via Badeo 5 in Barangay San Roque, Navotas and the Tanza-Malabon Bridge in Barangay Hulong Duhat in Malabon.

+Demographics

+Navotas is a highly urbanized, densely populated coastal city in Metro Manila with a 2024 population of 252,878, with a density of 28,300 inhabitants per square kilometre or 73,300 inhabitants per square mile.
+Known as the "Fishing Capital of the Philippines," it has a land area of 8.94 to 10.69 sq km, a median age of around 26-27, and a predominantly young, working-age population.